The Mother-in-law’s tongue is an easy to care for evergreen perennial belonging to genus Sansevieria and family Asparagaceae.

 This native of the tropical and sub-tropical lands of Africa, Madagascar, and Southern Asia is regarded as a highly tolerant and low-maintenance house plant.

-This hardy plant grows from 8” inches to 5’ feet in height and withstands drought conditions and low light levels.
+The hardy Mother-in-law’s tongue plant grows from 8” inches to 5’ feet in height and withstands drought conditions and low light levels.

 Its thick, long, stiff succulent leaves grow vertically and resemble an upright sword.

 Sansevieria flowers are greenish-white, but some species may have reddish-lilac or rose-colored varieties.

 The flowering shoots do not produce new leaves, but the rhizomes and stolons allow the plantlets to keep growing.